princewillingoo/HNGx_stage_II/README.md

 ### Problem Statement

-Your objective is to construct a straightforward REST API capable of performing CRUD operations on a `person` resource, while interfacing with a database of your choosing.
-Your API should have the ability to dynamically handle parameters, allowing for tasks like adding or retrieving a person by their identity.
-To document your system's design and database structure, incorporate UML diagrams.
-Additionally, create an automated testing script that validates each of your API's functions.
-Host your entire project on GitHub and offer a well-organized documentation within the repository.
-This documentation should include information on request/response formats, setup instructions, and examples of how to use the API.
+- Build a basic REST API for CRUD operations on a **person** resource.
+- Interface the API with a database of your preference.
+- Implement parameter handling for tasks like adding or retrieving a person by their identity.
+- Create UML diagrams to document the system's design and database structure.
+- Develop an automated testing script to validate each API function.
+- Host the entire project on GitHub.
+- Provide well-structured documentation in the repository.
+- Include details on request/response formats, setup instructions, and API usage examples in the documentation.